yuxiangsun/VSCode_Docker_Tutorial/README.md

 ## Tutorial for using VSCode with Docker for Deep Learning Research

 ###
 This tutorial takes [RTFNet](https://github.com/yuxiangsun/RTFNet) as an example.
-We assume that you have successfully clone the RTFNet repo and built the RTFNet docker image `docker_image_rtfnet` by following the instructions in the repo.
+We assume that you have successfully clone the RTFNet repo and built the RTFNet docker image `docker_image_rtfnet` by following the instructions in the RTFNet repo.
 You need to know the basic knowledge about docker.

 ### Step 1:
 Open VSCode and click `File->New Window->Open Folder` to open the `RTFNet` folder on your computer.
 Then, click the Extensions.
 Search and install extensions `Docker`, `Docker Compose` and `Remote-Containers`.